 - SEC. .
-Section 166 of the Code of Civil Procedure is amended to read: - 166. (a) The judge or judges of the superior, municipal and justice courts may, at in chambers, in the matters within the jurisdiction of their respective courts: - (1) Grant all orders and writs which are usually granted in the first instance upon an ex parte application, and may, at in chambers, hear and dispose of such orders and writs; and may also, at chambers, appoint-appraisers,-receive-inventories-and-accounts-to-be-filed, suspend-the-powers-of-executors,-administrators,-guardians,-or conservators-in-the-cases-allowed-by-law,-grant-special-letters-of administration--and--letters--of--temporary--guardianship--or conservatorship,-approve-claims,-and-direct-the-issuance-from-the-court of-all-write-and-process-necessary-in-the-exercise-of-their-powers-inmatters-of-probate.
+Section 166 of the Code of Civil Procedure is amended to read: - 166. (a) The judge or judges of the superior, municipal and justice courts may, at in chambers, in the matters within the jurisdiction of their respective courts: - (1) Grant all orders and writs which are usually granted in the first instance upon an ex parte application, and may, at chambers, hear and dispose of such orders and writs; and may also, at chambers, appoint appraisers, require, receive, and order notice of settlement of inventories and accounts to be filed, suspend the powers of executors; administrators personal representatives, guardians, or conservators in the cases allowed by law, appoint special administrators, grant special letters of administration and letters of temporary guardianship or conservatorship, approve or reject claims, and direct the issuance from the court of all writs and process necessary in the exercise of their powers in matters of probate.

-- (2) Hear and determine all motions made pursuant to Section 657 or 663. - (3) Hear and determine all uncontested actions, proceedings, demurrers, motions, petitions, applications, and other matters pending before the court other than actions for dissolution of marriage, for legal separation, or for a judgment of nullity of the marriage, and except-also-applications-for confirmation-of-sale-of-real-property-in probate-proceedings. - (4) Hear and determine motions to tax costs of enforcing a judgment. - (5) Approve bonds and undertakings. - (b) A judge may, out of court, anywhere in the state, exercise all the powers and perform all the functions and duties conferred upon a judge as contradistinguished from the court, or which a judge may exercise or perform at in chambers.
+- (2) Hear and determine all motions made pursuant to Section 657 or 663. - (3) Hear and determine all uncontested actions, proceedings, demurrers, motions, petitions, applications, and other matters pending before the court other than actions for dissolution of marriage, for legal separation, or for a judgment of nullity of the marriage, and except also applications for confirmation of sale of real property in probate proceedings. - (4) Hear and determine motions to tax costs of enforcing a judgment. - (5) Approve bonds and undertakings. - (b) A judge may, out of court, anywhere in the state, exercise all the powers and perform all the functions and duties conferred upon a judge as contradistinguished from the court, or which a judge may exercise or perform at in chambers.

 Comment.
-The provisions relating to probate formerly found in Section 166 are restated in Probate Code Section 1001 (actions in chambers) without substantive change.
-See also Prob.
-Code § 1457 (guardianship and conservatorship).
+Section 166 is amended to provide additional probate matters that may be heard and determined in chambers.
+The added provisions restate former provisions of the Probate Code without substantive change.
+See Prob.
+Code §§ [to be supplied].
 Section 166 is also amended to change the phrase "at chambers" to "in chambers" in conformity with modern usage.